 Fast forward 20 years after the 1954 Brown v.
 Board of Education Supreme Court decision and we found ourselves embroiled in yet another school desegregation controversy.
 The more things change…

-I assumed the neighborhood high school was overcrowded.
+I assumed we weren't allowed to enroll at the neighborhood high school because it was overcrowded.
 Having to attend a school in another community meant that my sister and I would have to get up a little earlier to catch a bus and arrive home a little later.
 But aside from the extra transit time, this arrangement didn’t seem too problematic.
 Besides, since we were new to the community anyway, I figured we’d just have to make new friends in Lakewood instead of Long Beach.
-No big deal — or so I thought.
+No big deal -- or so I thought.

 In New York I attended a school where the student body was about 60% white and 40% people of color.
 But we tended to think more in terms of ethnicity than race.
 This is not to say that race wasn't an issue - it was just more nuanced.